System Of A Down's John Dolmayan: "Donald Trump is the greatest friend to minorities"

 Following an influx of criticism, the musician made it clear in a subsequent post that he does not support “fascism” nor “an authoritarian state”.

 Meanwhile, Donald Trump has also been condemned over his recent comments by US Democrats including California Senator Kamala Harris and New York Governor Andrew Cuomo.
-The former described Trump as “the words of a dictator”.
+The former described Trump’s speech as “the words of a dictator”.